MoU between Konkan Railway and ETH Zurich

 The seeds of this cooperation were laid in June 2016.
 The then Indian Railway Minister, Mr. Suresh Prabhu, while addressing an event at the Swiss Embassy, to mark the inauguration of 57-kilometre Gotthard Base Tunnel (GBT) in Switzerland, had requested an academic collaboration between India and Switzerland for the upcoming George Fernandes Institute of Tunnel Technology (GFITT) in Goa, which will be set up by the Konkan Railway in Goa.

-Former Railway Minister, Mr Suresh Prabhu, addressing the gathering at the Swiss Embassy on the occasion of the inauguration of the Gotthard Base Tunnel in Switzerland.
+Picture: Former Railway Minister, Mr Suresh Prabhu, addressing the gathering at the Swiss Embassy on the occasion of the inauguration of the Gotthard Base Tunnel in Switzerland.

 After exploring potential partners in Switzerland, the Konkan Railway identified the Institute for Geotechnical Engineering at the ETH Zurich as the partner of choice. swissnex India facilitated the initial contact between ETH Zurich and Konkan Railway and followed the progress of the discussions, which contributed to the finalisation of the MoU and its signature.